Megachile rotundata: Kin recognition and fratricide

 Research on second-generation bees illustrates that kin recognition of nest mates is not a genetically based behavior.
 Further, fratricide has been hypothesized to be a nondiscriminatory behavior; emerging individuals treat developing siblings and non-siblings similarly.
 When developing in cells behind diapausing bees, inner-nesting bees either bypass the nest in front of them, retreat back to their nests until diapausing individuals emerge, or chew through the nesting cells in front of them, killing the diapausing bees.
 These decisions are contingent on the extent of development of delay of nestmates.
 For example, emerging individuals would remain in their cells when they were delayed from emerging for a relatively short period of time.
 When delayed for longer periods of times, however, emerging individuals would use their mandibles to destroy the cells of their nest mates.
 With respect to sex differences, males have been observed to bypass nests more frequently than females due to the small size of males.

 Sexual behavior

 Mating

 Megachile rotundata has been found to be a monandrous bee species.
-During the mating season, males attempt to obtain mates by positioning themselves at sites where female are likely to be, including foraging sites and nests.
+During the mating season, males attempt to obtain mates by positioning themselves at sites where females are likely to be, including foraging sites and nests.
 While females can mate several times, they resist male advances by restricting their mating to one sexual interaction and fleeing from these males.
 This behavior is attributed to female productivity during the construction of her nest and egg-laying.
 When harassed, females are unable to build their nests efficiently, making fewer foraging trips and spending a longer time overall in nest construction.
 Fleeing allows females to avoid being mounted.
 In the process of fleeing, however, females may lose their nesting materials, such as leaves and must then make an additional trip to make up for the lost materials.